alice-and-eve/2023/index.md

 </div>
 Ms. Baloo is formally recognized within the list of top 100 CISOs globally and ranks among the top 100 security influencers worldwide.
 In 2019, she was also selected as one of the fifty most inspiring women in the Netherlands by Inspiring Fifty, a non-profit aiming to raise diversity in technology by making female role models in technology more visible.
 Ms. Baloo has been working in the field of information security, with a focus on secure network architecture, for over 20 years and sits on the advisory boards of the NL’s National Cyber Security Centre, PQCrypto and the EU Quantum Flagship’s Strategic Advisory Board.
 She serves on the audit committee of TIIN capital, a cybersecurity fund, and is also a member of the IT Committee of Sociale Verzekeringsbank.
 She is a board member of the cybersecurity firm NIXU in Finland.
 Since 2021 she is also a board member of the RvT of the Dutch Broadcasting station, the NOS.
-Ms. Baloo has spoken widely at high profile conferences such as RSA, TEDx and Codemotion on topics including Lawful Interception, VoIP ; Mobile Security, Cryptography, and Quantum Communications Networks.
+Ms. Baloo has spoken widely at high profile conferences such as RSA, TEDx and Codemotion on topics including Lawful Interception, VoIP, Mobile Security, Cryptography, and Quantum Communications Networks.
 Additionally, Ms. Baloo is a faculty member of the Singularity University since 2017, where she regularly lectures.

 ## Program